jezzbox/vocabulazyDB/README.md

 ------------ | -------------
-users | collection that will store most user information cards | This will have documents of the users cards with a reference to the deck it belongs to (decks will be embedded in users) phrases | documents of all the phrases
+users | collection that will store most user information cards | This will have documents of the users cards with a reference to the deck it belongs to (decks will be embedded in users) vocabulary | the words and expressions available in the app to be used as cards phrases | documents of all the phrases

 ## Naming conventions: